News

 Let alone the world’s transport, communications and business sectors.
 Without efforts to safeguard our critical research infrastructure you can forget about watching the World Cup, and on accessing our remotely sensed products.
 It’s reassuring to know that we have a team of experts ensuring their sustainability, and that TERN is playing a role.

 We all rely on the technology that’s orbiting the Earth, some of us more than others.
-Safeguarding our critical research infrastructure ensures you don’t miss a minute of the World Cup and, more importantly, can continue to access detailed remotely sensed imagery for scientific studies from networks like TERN (Image courtesy Flickr redteam CC BY-NC-ND 2.0).
+Safeguarding our critical environment and landscape research infrastructure ensures you don’t miss a minute of the World Cup and, more importantly, can continue to access detailed remotely sensed imagery for scientific studies from networks like TERN (Image courtesy Flickr redteam CC BY-NC-ND 2.0).

 Published in TERN newsletter June 2014